 Why I Assign Netflix’s ‘Nanette’ as Homework to My Therapy Clients

-A Netflix sensation called Nanette, by Australian lesbian comedian Hannah Gadsby, has profoundly impacted and resonated with me as a woman, as a lesbian and as a psychotherapist who is passionate about empowering women to own their value and power.
+A Netflix sensation called Nanette, by Australian lesbian comedian Hannah Gadsby, has profoundly impacted and resonated with me as a queer female psychotherapist who is passionate about empowering women to own their value, step into their power and lead revolutions.

 As I processed the show through my own laughs, tears and swelling empowerment, I instantly knew it had an important place in the mental health world.